-- (a) A falsified disposition notification when the indicated disposition of the message has not actually ocurred, - (b) Unsolicited MDNs messages addressed to him to be known or is concerned that the sending of MDNs may reveal other confidential information (e.g., when the message was read).
-In this situation, it is acceptable for the UA to issue "denied" MDNs or to silently ignore requests for MDNs.
+Another dimension of security is privacy.
+There may be cases in which a message recipient does not wish the disposition of messages addressed to him to be known, or is concerned that the sending of MDNs may reveal other sensitive information (e.g., when the message was read).
+In this situation, it is acceptable for the MUA to issue "denied" MDNs or to silently ignore requests for MDNs.